 How will Climate Change Affect Future Cotton Supplies?

-It was an honor to be part of the Ensia Mentor Program , and I recommend this program to anyone interested in environmental journalism.
-But I'm also grateful to Elizabeth Braun, my mentor, who advised on appropriate sources and connected me with Professor Michael Gore at Cornell University.
+Please note: I wish to thank my mentor, Elizabeth Braun, who introduced me to Professor Michael Gore at Cornell University.
 Professor Gore's paper provided invaluable information and stretched the owl's scientific understanding of plant breeding.

 This article was written by Laura Routh and originally published at Ensia.